ds-wizard/dsw-deployment-example/README.md

 ```

 We recommend reading the [Installation](https://docs.ds-wizard.org/en/latest/admin/installation.html) and [Configuration](https://docs.ds-wizard.org/en/latest/admin/configuration.html) chapters in the documentation.
 After starting the DSW, you can log in using [Default User Accounts](https://docs.ds-wizard.org/en/latest/admin/installation.html#default-users).
 The fresh installation does not contain any knowledge model, you can read about how to get the [Initial Knowledge Model](https://docs.ds-wizard.org/en/latest/admin/installation.html#initial-knowledge-model).

+## Important notes

+* Do not expose RabbitMQ and MongoDB to the internet
+* When want to use publicly, set up proxy with a certificate for your domain
+* Set up backups for folder mounted to MongoDB container